isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Decrementing a value beyond a maximum value can lead to memory corruption and undefined behavior.
+Decrementing a value beyond a minimum value can lead to memory corruption and undefined behavior.

 ##### Example, bad